-Generally, the expected benefits of new technologies have not been fully achieved in practice.
+The potential benefits of new technologies have not been fully achieved in practice.
 It should be noted that SR generation does not have fundamental nature so the performance of the SL device can be improved by refinement of the material growth technology leading to reduction of defects in the heterostructures.